 And there it is.
 That is the reason that the holy relationship is so important and so crucial, because in the holy relationship we lose all sense of separate interests.
 The same criteria are given for what makes a person a teacher of God, in Chapter 1 of the Manual:

 A teacher of God is anyone who chooses to be one.
-His qualifications consist solely in this; somehow, somewhere he has made a deliberate choice in which he did not see his interests as apart from someone else’s.
-Once he has done that, his road is established and his direction is sure.
+His qualifications consist solely in this: Somehow, somewhere he made a deliberate choice in which he did not see his interests as apart from someone else’s.
+Once he has done that his road is established and his direction is sure.
+One decision has ensured the direction he will take from then on.
 A light has entered the darkness.
-It may be a single light, but that is enough.
-He has entered an agreement with God even if he does not yet believe in Him.
+It may be a single light, but it is enough.
+He has entered an agreement with God, even if he does not yet believe in Him.
 He has become a bringer of salvation.
-He has become a teacher of God (M-1.1:1-8).
+He has become a teacher of God.
+(M-1.1)

 As I said earlier, if separation is the only problem, then loss of all sense of separate interests, with one other person, is the onset of the answer.
 The loss of separate interests is the defining characteristic of a holy relationship.
 Or, looking at the reverse side of the coin, the joining together in a common goal is what makes a relationship holy; that is its holiness.

 We have several examples in the Course material of what this joining together means, or what it looks like.
 With Helen and Bill, it was accepting the common purpose of finding a better way for relationships.
 With the teacher and pupil, it is joining together with the purpose of learning A Course in Miracles.
 With the therapist and patient the common goal is finding healing, or releasing one another from guilt.